Coccolithophore: Life history strategy

-The life cycle of coccolithophores is characterized by an alternation of diploid and haploid phases.
-They alternate from the haploid to diploid phase through syngamy and from diploid to haploid through meiosis.
-In contrast with most organisms with alternating life cycles, asexual reproduction by mitosis is possible in both phases of the life cycle.
+The complex life cycle of coccolithophores is known as a haplodiplontic life cycle, and is characterized by an alternation of both asexual and sexual phases.
+The asexual phase is known as the haploid phase, while the sexual phase is known as the diploid phase.
+During the haploid phase, coccolithophores produce haploid cells through mitosis.
+These haploid cells can then divide further through mitosis or undergo sexual reproduction with other haploid cells.
+The resulting diploid cell goes through meiosis to produce haploid cells again, starting the cycle over.
+With coccolithophores, asexual reproduction by mitosis is possible in both phases of the life cycle, which is a contrast with most other organisms that have alternating life cycles.
 Both abiotic and biotic factors may affect the frequency with which each phase occurs.

 Coccolithophores reproduce asexually through binary fission.
 In this process the coccoliths from the parent cell are divided between the two daughter cells.
 There have been suggestions stating the possible presence of a sexual reproduction process due to the diploid stages of the coccolithophores, but this process has never been observed.

 K or r- selected strategies of coccolithophores depend on their life cycle stage.
 When coccolithophores are diploid, they are r-selected.
 In this phase they tolerate a wider range of nutrient compositions.
 When they are haploid they are K- selected and are often more competitive in stable low nutrient environments.
 Most coccolithophores are K strategist and are usually found on nutrient-poor surface waters.
 They are poor competitors when compared to other phytoplankton and thrive in habitats where other phytoplankton would not survive.
 These two stages in the life cycle of coccolithophores occur seasonally, where more nutrition is available in warmer seasons and less is available in cooler seasons.
 This type of life cycle is known as a complex heteromorphic life cycle.